Barney Frank: Early life, education, and early career

-Frank was born in Bayonne, New Jersey, one of four children of Elsie (née Golush) and Samuel Frank.
+Frank was born on March 31, 1940, in Bayonne, New Jersey, one of four children of Elsie (née Golush) and Samuel Frank.
 His family was Jewish, and his grandparents had emigrated from Poland and Russia.
-Frank's father ran a truck stop in Jersey City—a place Frank has described as "totally corrupt"—and when Frank was 6 or 7, his father served a year in prison for refusing to testify to a grand jury against Frank's uncle.
+His mother worked as a legal secretary at the New York law firm Cravath, Swaine & Moore.
+Frank's father ran a truck stop in Jersey City—a place Frank described as "totally corrupt"—and when Frank was 6 or 7, his father served a year in prison for refusing to testify to a grand jury against Frank's uncle.
 Frank was educated at Bayonne High School, before matriculating at Harvard College, where he resided in Matthews Hall his first year and then in Kirkland House and Winthrop House.
 He graduated in 1962.

 Frank's undergraduate studies were interrupted by the death of his father, and Frank took a year off to help resolve the family's affairs prior to his graduation.
 In 1964, he was a volunteer in Mississippi during Freedom Summer.
 He taught undergraduates at Harvard while studying for a PhD in government, but left in 1968 before completing the degree, to become Boston mayor Kevin White's Chief Assistant, a position he held for three years.
 He then served for a year as Administrative Assistant to Congressman Michael J. Harrington.
 In 1977, Frank graduated from Harvard Law School, where he was once a student of Henry Kissinger, while serving as a Massachusetts state representative.

 Pre-congressional career

 In 1972, Frank was elected to the Massachusetts House of Representatives where he served for eight years.
 He made a name for himself in the mid-1970s as a political defender of the Combat Zone, Boston's notorious red-light district.
 Neighborhoods in Frank's district bordered the Combat Zone.
-As a means of dealing with crime in the area (including violence, police corruption and the infiltration by organized crime), he introduced a bill into the Massachusetts General Court that would have legalized the sex-for-hire business but kept it quarantined in a red-light district, which would have been moved to Boston's Financial District.
+As a means of dealing with crime in the area (including violence, police corruption, and the infiltration of it by organized crime), he introduced a bill into the Massachusetts General Court that would have legalized the sex-for-hire business but kept it quarantined in a red-light district, which would have been moved to Boston's Financial District.

 In 1979, Frank was admitted to the bar in Massachusetts.
 While in state and local government, he taught, part-time, at the University of Massachusetts Boston, the John F. Kennedy School of Government at Harvard, and at Boston University.
-He published numerous articles on politics and public affairs; in 1992, he published Speaking Frankly, an essay on the role the Democratic Party should play in the 1990s.
+He published numerous articles on politics and public affairs; in 1992, he published Speaking Frankly, a book on the role the Democratic Party should play in the 1990s.